antoniocapelo/fisga/README.md

 ### Using a `config` file

+Using a config file is the best way to run `fisga`.
+It allows you to version your commands, display custom notifications, use user-specific settings, and more.

 1. Create a config file (e.g., `config.json`) - you can follow the `config-example.json` file as a template:

 ```json